Lyle Munson: Intelligence

+Book publishing

+After leaving the CIA, he decided to work in book publishing with a focus on anti-communism.
+He first became president of the Swen Publications Company.
+Under the pseudonym Hans Muller, he wrote Communist Zoo, published in 1951 by Swen.
+The book features animal pictures with captions that mock communism.

+Munson was the head of The Bookmailer, a small right-wing publishing house, founded in 1952.
 During the 29 years of its existence, Bookmailer published around fifty books on its own, in addition to distributing books published by small publishers.
-They were based in New York City, changing offices after an April 18, 1961 burglary.
+They were based in New York City, changing offices after an April 18, 1961, burglary.
 In 1964, they moved to Linden, New Jersey.

 The company was 20% owned by P. C. Beezley.
 Sales circa 1960 were about 200,000 volumes per year, and grew to around 2 million in 1961 off of a wave of interest in anti-communist material.
-Employees included Herbert Romerstein, later director of the U.S. Information Agency's Office to Counter Soviet Disinformation under the Reagan administration.
+The Bookmailer sold as a set for $100 a 35 volume "freedom library".
+Employees included Herbert Romerstein.
+Munson was editor of Bookmailer's publication "For the Skeptic", which was a collection of readings aimed to "help you to understand the mechanics of the Communist spy apparatus and its successes"; this was promoted by the John Birch Society.
+In 1957, The Bookmailer offered to, with every purchase of In the Court of Public Opinion by Alger Hiss give a copy of Whittaker Chambers' book Witness.
+He made this offer to several newspaper columnists 10 days before the book was published.

+Robert W. Welch Jr., the head of the John Birch Society, considered him a "good friend", appreciating his publishing of anti-communist material.
 According to Russell Kirk, Bookmailer advertising was turned down by conservative journal Modern Age because his advertising agent had a Jewish name.